Chatter Back End

 If you plan to build your back end server in Rust, know that GCP gives you 2GB more disk space than AWS, which you’ll need to build Rust dependencies.

-Should you decide to switch from one back-end stack to another during the term, be sure to disable the previous one completely before enabling the new one or you won’t be able to start the new one due to the HTTP and HTTPS ports being already used:
+Should you decide to switch from one back-end stack to another during the term, be sure to disable the previous one completely before enabling the new one or you won’t be able to start the new one due to the HTTP and HTTPS ports being already in use:

 Note: in this and subsequent labs, we will assume your folders/directories are named using the “canonical” names listed here.
 For example, we will always refer to the project directory as ~/441/chatterd